I'm a provider

 Please wait while you are redirected.

 DESCRIPTIONBRAF inhibitors are drugs designed to target a somatic mutation in the BRAF gene of patients with advanced melanoma.
-BRAF codes for a kinase component in the RAF-MEK-ERK signal transduction phosphorylation cascade.
-The mutated version of the BRAF kinase results in constitutive activity, which is believed to be actively involved in oncogenic proliferation.
+BRAF encodes a kinase component in the RAF-MEK-ERK signal transduction phosphorylation cascade.
+Mutated BRAF causes constitutive kinase activity, which is believed to promote oncogenic proliferation.
 Direct and specific inhibition of the mutated kinase has been shown to significantly retard tumor growth and may improve patient survival.

-Mutations in the BRAF kinase gene are common in tumors of patients with advanced melanoma and result in constitutive activation of a key signaling pathway that is associated with oncogenic proliferation.
-In general, 50-70% of melanoma tumors harbor a BRAF mutation and of these, 80% are positive for BRAFV600E.
-Thus, 40-60% of advanced melanoma patients might respond to a BRAF inhibitor targeted to this mutated kinase.
+Mutations in the BRAF kinase gene are common in tumors of patients with advanced melanoma and result in constitutive activation of a key signaling pathway (RAF-MEK-ERK [also called MAPK] pathway) that is associated with oncogenic proliferation.
+In general, 50-70% of melanoma tumors harbor a BRAF mutation; of these, 80% are positive for BRAF V600E and 16% are positive for BRAF V600K.
+Thus, 45-60% of advanced melanoma patients might respond to a BRAF inhibitor targeted to this mutated kinase.

 Related policies are –

-POLICYTesting for BRAFV600 mutation in tumor tissue of patients with stage IIIC or IV melanoma may be considered medically necessary to select patients for treatment with FDA-approved BRAF inhibitors.
+POLICYTesting for BRAF V600 mutations in tumor tissue of patients with unresectable or metastatic melanoma may be considered medically necessary to select patients for treatment with FDA-approved BRAF inhibitors.
 (See Policy Guidelines)

-Testing for BRAFV600 mutation for all other patients with melanoma, including but not limited to, use in patients with lesser stage melanoma, is considered investigational.
+Testing for BRAF V600 mutations for all other patients with melanoma, including but not limited to, use in patients with resectable melanoma, is considered investigational.

 Investigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.